 TLS server certificates are typically issued by a Certificate Services team (often called PKI team), which is responsible for external and internal CAs, maintaining the certificate portal, running the help desk and assisting/supporting the certificate owners.
 However, the certificates are commonly installed and managed by the certificate owners, who are the groups and the system administrators responsible for individual web servers, application servers, network appliances, and other devices for which certificates are used.

 The certificate owners typically are not knowledgeable about the risks associated with certificates or the best practices for effectively managing certificates.

 Because the certificate services teams do not have the resources or access required to directly manage the deployed certificates, they are often engaged in a blame-game when TLS certificate incidents, such as outages, occur.

 To effectively address the risks and organizational challenges related to TLS server certificates,

-This program would fall under your overall machine identity protection strategy.
+This program would fall under your overall machine identity management strategy.